 Officials report more than 100 million people visit the state annually, either from elsewhere in the U.S. or overseas.
 Tourism is a huge source of revenue for state and local governments and businesses.
 But with these benefits come a great deal of responsibility.
 The exact duty of care owed and potential for liability will depend on a myriad of factors, most notably the relationship between the entity and the tourist.

-We can help families who have suffered:
+Based in the Fort Lauderdale area, our tourist injury attorneys can help families who have suffered:

 - Hotel and Motel Injuries